handsongisubizo/md-simulation-water-cooling/README.md

 # Water Cluster Cooling Simulation using LAMMPS

-This project demonstrates molecular dynamics (MD) simulations of water molecules in both 3D periodic systems using LAMMPS.
+This project shows molecular dynamics (MD) simulations of water molecules in both 3D periodic systems using LAMMPS.
 As the system cools, water molecules transition from a dispersed state to condensed clusters, mimicking phenomena such as condensation and early-stage freezing.

 >  This project is currently in progress.
 Simulation input files, scripts, and results will be uploaded soon.